formkit/docs-content/inputs/rating.md

 <!-- Installation  -->

-The `rating` input allows users to provide feedback based on a numeric scale that is illustrated using icons.
+The `rating` input allows users to provide feedback based on a numeric scale.

 <!-- Base Example -->

 ## Min/Max

 By default, the `min` and `max` values are set to `0` and `5` respectively.
-The `min` prop denotes the minimum value you can select while `max` denotes the number of icons rendered.
-You can set the `min` prop to any number above `0` and the `max` prop to any number above the `min` value.
+The `min` prop denotes the minimum value you can select while the `max` prop denotes the number of icons rendered.
+You can set the `min` prop to any number above `0` and the `max` prop to any integer above the `min` value.

 ## Icons